See a vulnerability summary

 - Threat: The attack vector an attacker has to follow and the privileges they require to exploit the vulnerability

-- Do you need help with this vulnerability?: Link to schedule a video meeting to discuss the vulnerability with a member of Fluid Attacks' hacking team
+- Do you need help with this vulnerability?: Link to schedule a video meeting to discuss the vulnerability with one of Fluid Attacks' pentesters

-- Default vector CVSS v3.1/4.0 string: The textual representation of the values used to derive the default score for this type of vulnerability
+- Default CVSS v4.0 vector string: The textual representation of the values used to derive the default score for this weakness (below, you see the default severity score and its corresponding qualitative rating)

 Role required: User, Vulnerability Manager or Group Manager

-In the Tracking section of a type of vulnerability, you can view its timeline, detailing cycles which are marked by reattack outcomes and any temporary and permanent acceptance treatments.
+In the Tracking section, you can view vulnerabilities' timeline, detailing cycles which are marked by reattack outcomes and any temporary and permanent acceptance treatments.
 To see the timeline for a vulnerable line of code, input or port, refer to See the history of a specific vulnerability.

 See affected records